shubhamsgodbole/Nexagen-Assignment/README.md

 # Nexagen-Assignment
 Assignment for an internship application (Nexagen)

+# Reasons for using particular approaches

+Using IMAP over POP3:
+Secure, Multiple device access, Faster, Syncs across devices

+Using PostgreSQL over SQLite:
+Better scalability, more flexibility

 # EmailClassifier code segment explanation
 The EmailClassifier class has been created to classify emails into predefined categories: promotions, work, finance, personal, etc., based on subject and body content.